soundata/soundata/docs/source/contributing.rst

 **Before starting**, if your dataset **is not fully downloadable** you should:

-1. Contact the mirdata team by opening an issue or PR so we can discuss how to proceed with the closed dataset.
+1. Contact the soundata team by opening an issue or PR so we can discuss how to proceed with the closed dataset.
 2. Show that the version used to create the checksum is the "canonical" one, either by getting the version from the dataset creator, or by verifying equivalence with several other copies of the dataset.